GeospatialCentroid/Colorado-EnviroScreen/README.md

 # Colorado-EnvironScreen
-Code base to support the development of a environmental health screening tool for the state of Colorado.
+Code base to support the development of a environmental health screening tool for the State of Colorado.

+## Contributors
+ccmothes
+dcarver1